Sunday, August 2, 2026

 We’re not sure, but we’re hoping that as long as we can climb stairs with our luggage and lift it into the overhead bins, we’ll continue.
 Likewise with hitching and safely towing our trailer.
 Travel truly motivates us to stay in shape.

-A recent article we read sheds new light on this.
+A recent article we read by Dan Haylett sheds new light on this.
 Called 12-15 Good Years, it is one of the best retirement planning articles we’ve ever read.
 The premise is that the average person at age 60 has about 12-15 years of active retirement before slowing down.
 At first we didn’t believe that.
-Then we started thinking about the last couple of years as the aches, pains, and diminished ambition started kicking in.
+Then we started thinking about our last couple of years as the aches, pains, and diminished ambition started kicking in.

 Looking backward, we’re glad we did what we could, while we could, especially since some places are off limits or are no longer safe.
 And perhaps another 500-mile Camino next year may not be physically possible.
 But for the foreseeable future, our motto continues to be what we can, while we can.